 Design Inspiration: Chinese New Year Marketing Ideas

 Preparations are underway for a festival celebrated by about 25% of the world’s population!
-We’re talking about the Chinese New Year, also known as the Lunar New Year, which will be falling on February 12th this year.
+We’re talking about the Chinese New Year, also known as the Lunar New Year, falling on February 1st, 2022.
 And if your brand wants to get in on the festivities, we’ve got some Chinese New Year marketing ideas for you.

-But first let’s take a quick look at what the festival entails.
+But first, let’s take a quick look at what the festival entails.
 Each year an animal represents the new year according to zoolatry (the worship of animals).
-The zodiac signs include the rat, ox, tiger, rabbit, dragon, snake, horse, goat, monkey, rooster, dog and pig.
-2020 was the year of the rat and as that draws to a close, the year of the ox (begins).
+The zodiac signs include the rat, ox, tiger, rabbit, dragon, snake, horse, goat, monkey, rooster, dog, and pig.
+2020 was the year of the rat, 2021 was the year of the ox, and we’re about to enter the year of the tiger in 2022.

-In 2021, celebrations will look quite different during the pandemic.
-But over 2 billion people around the world are expected to mark the Chinese New Year in some form.
+In 2022, celebrations will look quite different once again during the pandemic.
+But we can still expect over 2 billion people worldwide to mark the Chinese New Year in some form.

-Given the numbers, does your brand has a natural tie-in to the festival?
-Or do you know that it will be meaningful to your audience?
-In either case, it is worthwhile to consider some Chinese New Year marketing ideas.
+Given the numbers, does your brand have a natural tie-in to the festival?
+Or do you think it will be meaningful to your audience?
+In either case, it is worthwhile to explore some Chinese New Year marketing ideas.